(2-minute read)

 Genesis 24:30b-32

-Laban came to the man; and, behold, he stood by the camels at the well.
-And he said, “Come in, you blessed of the LORD; why stand outside? or I have prepared the house, and room for the camels.”
+Laban went to the man and found him standing by the camels at the well.
+He said, “Come in, you who are blessed by the LORD!
+Why are you standing outside?
+I’ve prepared the house and made room for the camels.”

-And the man came into the house: and he ungirded his camels, and gave straw and provender for the camels, and water to wash his feet, and the men’s feet that were with him.
+So the man came into the house.
+He unloaded the camels and provided straw and feed for them, and water to wash his feet and the feet of the men who were with him.

 Eliezer retells the story of why he was sent and what happened